MKSO4KA/PixelArtCreator-ForTerraria/README.md

+# The project is frozen.
+I am planning to remake the main script from python to c#.
+This will take some time, so don't expect any updates just yet.
 # PixelArtCreator For Terraria
 We will work with the tiles and colors that are the result of the [PaletteAnalyzer](https://github.com/MKSO4KA/PaletteAnalyzerKey) mod.
 ### Step0: Lyrical digression